cloudevents/spec/amqp-format.md

 ## Abstract

-The AMQP Format for CloudEvents defines how event attributes are expressed in the [AMQP 1.0 Type System][type-system].
+The AMQP Format for CloudEvents defines how event attributes and payload data are expressed in the [AMQP 1.0 Type System][type-system].

 ## Status of this document